-3. Blood Sample Storage Options Form: The Blood Sample Storage Options Form, Appendix C of this regulation, shall be completed if the parents or legal guardians do not agree to have their child's specimen stored and potentially released for confidential, anonymous scientific study.
+3. Blood Sample Storage Options, Screening for Inborn Metabolic Errors and Hemoglobinopathies (Blood Sample Storage Options Form): The Blood Sample Storage Options Form shall be completed if the parents or legal guardians do not agree to have their child's specimen stored and potentially released for confidential, anonymous scientific study.